IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Again, invoke the web action via your browser.
 You should see the OpenWhisk logo.

 Finally, let's make use of the `headers`, `status` and `body` properties to respond with simple HTML.
-To do so update the previously created web action like this (snippet 29):
+To do so update the previously created web action like this:

 ```javascript
 function main() {